r1pk/network-monitor/README.md

 npm run start:prod
 ```

-Once started, the application will perform Internet speed measurements in 1-minute cycles.
+Once started, the application will perform speed tests in 1-minute cycles.

-Go to `127.0.0.1:3000` in your web browser to see the results of the Internet speed measurements in an elegant form.
+Go to `127.0.0.1:3000` in your web browser to see the results of the speed test results in an elegant form.

 ## Docker